horia141/jupiter/docs/concepts/big-plans.md

 Besides the obvious button interactions, you can also _swipe left_ to mark a big plan as _done_ and _swipe right_ to mark it as not done.

+## Gamification

+Big plans participate in [gamification](gamification.md) if it is enabled.
+Every plan marked as `Done` brings you number of points.
+Every task marked as `Not Done` loses you a number of points.

 ## Interactions

 In the web app you can change the properties of a inbox task by clicking on it in the view.